 His eyes were like a flame of fire.
 Build a campfire at night and sit on the

-captured your attention, flickering with constant motion.
+captured our attention, flickering with constant motion.
 When we see Jesus

 eye-to-eye, we won’t be able to look away but will become suddenly unaware

-of everything except Him, transfixed as though heaven and earth has fled away;
+of everything around us, fixed on Him as though heaven and earth have fled

 in His presence.